zephyrproject-rtos/zephyr/samples/basic/blinky/README.rst

 Overview
 ********

-Blinky is a simple application which blinks an LED forever using the :ref:`GPIO API <gpio_api>`.
+Blinky is a simple application which blinks an LED forever, in a simple pattern, using the :ref:`GPIO API <gpio_api>`.
 The source code shows how to configure GPIO pins as outputs, then turn them on and off.

 See :ref:`pwm-blinky-sample` for a sample which uses the PWM API to blink an LED.